kcsph/Project-Luther/README.md

 </tr>
 </table>

-The 'Month Genre Density' has a statistically significant (p>0.05) effect on domestic box office gross sales, of ~US$4-5 million.
+The 'Month Genre Density' has a statistically significant (p>0.05) effect on domestic box office gross sales, of ~US$4-5 million for every additional "density" count.
 Metis recommends Luther management evaluate if a potential loss of US$5 million by releasing on schedule would materially affect their financial capacity to repay the debt.

 ##Next Steps
 1. Revisit data filters